-Another counterargument to distributed rehearsals is the belief that the Army's C2 Fix initiative is removing upper TI communications at brigade and below, which would make it impossible for them to conduct virtual rehearsals.
-This is a misconception.
+Another counterargument to distributed rehearsals is the belief that the Army's C2 Fix initiative is removing upper TI communications at brigade and below, which would make it impossible for them to conduct virtual rehearsals.19 This is a misconception.
 C2 Fix aims to increase mobility and survivability for echelons at brigade and below by elevating network and server complexity to the division level.
 Upper TI is still required at brigade and below to access information critical to the commander's decision-making process.
+For this reason, the proliferation of pLEO is key to removing the network complexity at brigade and below, This screen capture from a VR-Forces simulation is similar to the interactive screen images that were employed 9-19 September 2024 during Avenger Triad 24, a combined, multinational exercise in Poland that included combined arms rehearsals by the 1st Cavalry and international partners via computer networks.
+The VR-Forces synthetic environment supports multidomain, multiechelon, and multiresolution simulation, including both entity- and aggregate-level modeling within a common tool suite.
+(Graphic courtesy of MAK Technologies' VR-Forces)

-For this reason, the proliferation of pLEO is key to removing the network complexity at brigade and below, which is why Starshield is a critical part of modernization efforts.
-3rd Brigade, 10th Mountain Division's recent combat training center rotation, where they were the first transformation-in-contact unit to participate in Combined Resolve 25-01 in Germany, showcased the brigade's innovative use of Starshield down to the battalion level, enabling excellent upper TI communications throughout the brigade and ultimately to the division headquarters.
+which is why Starshield is a critical part of modernization efforts.
+3rd Brigade, 10th Mountain Division's recent combat training center rotation, where they were the first transformation-in-contact unit to participate in Combined Resolve 25-01 in Germany, showcased the brigade's innovative use of Starshield down to the battalion level, enabling excellent upper TI communications throughout the brigade and ultimately to the division headquarters.20